|Edward William Dove Freeman was born at Oxton, London, England on 30 March 1850 to Edward Freeman and Rebecca Maria Dove.

 Enlisted with the Royal Artillery on 12 August, 1867 he was employed as a joiner.
-Posted as a gunner with 13 Brigade, R.A. on 1 December, 1867 he serves with that unit until
+Posted as a gunner with 13 Brigade, R.A. on 1 December 1867, he served with that unit until

-transferring to 9 Brigade on 1 October, 1869.
-Promoted bombardier on 14 January, 1873 he stood trial for an unspecified transgression on 31 March, 1875.
-He had previously been
+transferring to 9 Brigade on 1 October 1869.
+Promoted bombardier on 14 January 1873 he stood trial for an unspecified transgression on 31 March 1875.
+He had previously been twice

-twice granted good conduct pay (1870 and 1873) and perhaps his formerly good record was considered by the court martial since while he was found guilty and reduced in rank the
+granted good conduct pay (1870 and 1873) and perhaps his formerly good record was considered by the court martial since while he was found guilty and reduced in rank the court’s

 Promoted corporal on 12 September 1876 he was granted a third good conduct pay in April 1876.
-Freeman re-engaged with the colours at ST. Thomas Mount, India on 31 May, 1877.
+Freeman re-engaged with the colours at St. Thomas Mount, India on 31 May 1877.
+He

-He was promoted sergeant and transferred to 6 Brigade, R. A. on 5 June 1878 then transferred back to his old unit (now figured 1 Brigade) on 1 August, 1878.
-He would have been
+was promoted sergeant and transferred to 6 Brigade, R. A. on 5 June 1878 then transferred back to his old unit (now figured 1 Brigade) on 1 August 1878.
+He would have been entitled

-entitled to two additional good conduct pays “had he not been promoted to sergeant” in 1879 and 1885.
+to two additional good conduct pays “had he not been promoted to sergeant” in 1879 and 1885.
 He was appointed store sergeant on 12 April 1883.
-Freeman mustered out of
+Freeman mustered out of service at

-service at Madras, India on 20 March, 1889 with 21 years, 214 days under his pipeclayed belt.
-Freeman elected to reside in India after leaving the colours, taking up residence at his
+Madras, India on 20 March 1889 with 21 years, 214 days under his pipe-clayed belt.
+Freeman elected to reside in India after leaving the colours, taking up residence at his wife’s

-Freeman spent almost his entire military career in garrison duty in India seeing not active service in the field.
-His home service was from 12 August, 1867 to 23 September 1869 and
+Freeman spent almost his entire military career in garrison duty in India seeing no active service in the field.
+His home service was from 12 August 1867 to 23 September 1869 and

 Carte de Visite